 The manufacturer states that this formula also controls shine.
 We’re not sure how it does that because the other ingredients listed on the label consist of water, parabens and other preservatives, a fragrance, an emulsifier, and a lubricant.
 Again, if you have sensitive acne prone skin, it might be wise to look at a different product.

-Glutathione is a relatively new treatment for hyperpigmentation.
+Glutathione is a relatively new skin treatment.
 This rich moisturizer created by Swanson has the appealing side effect of fading dark spots.
 Users with acne scars and liver spots have been praising it.

 Here is some more information on combating freckles with topical treatments.
 Let’s begin with time-tested remedies.